Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 7 HP
 Damage: x2 (Fire/Ice/Earth/Sky/Light/Dark)
-Effect: You may only use an element that you have taken the corresponding [Elemental Attunement](#elemental-attunement) for.
+Effect: You may only use an Element that you have taken the corresponding [Elemental Attunement](#elemental-attunement) for.
 This Attack targets the enemy's Mental Defense rather than Physical Defense.
 Description: Channeling elemental energy into a melee strike.
 This could be igniting one's hands with fire, swinging an ice sword, lightning kicks, and similar elemental attacks.